-Amplifiers are generally thought of aslinear devices.
+Amplifiers are generally thought of as linear devices.
 In other words, the output of an amplifier is a linearly scaled version of the input signal applied to it.
 In reality, however, amplifier transfer functions are nonlinear.
 Minimizing amplifier nonlinearity is a primary design goal in many applications.

-Intercept points are specifications that have long been used as key design criteria in the RF world as a metric communications for the intermodulation distortion performance of a device in the signal chain (e.g., amplifiers, mixers, etc.).
+Intercept points are specifications that have long been used as key design criteria in the RF communications world as a metric for the intermodulation distortion performance of a device in the signal chain (e.g., amplifiers, mixers, etc.).
 Use of the intercept point, rather than strictly the intermodulation distortion, allows for simpler system-level calculations.
-Intercept points, like noise figures, can be easily cascaded back and forth through a signal chain to determine the overall receiver chain's intermodulation distortion performance. relationship between The intermodulation distortion and intercept point is depicted in Figure 103 and Figure 104.
+Intercept points, like noise figures, can be easily cascaded back and forth through a signal chain to determine the overall receiver chain's intermodulation distortion performance.
+The relationship between intermodulation distortion and intercept point is depicted in Figure 104 and Figure 105.